Important Plant Areas (IPA)

 Socio-cultural values: The identification of IPAs is not based on any socio-cultural values.
 However, as the ownership and management of the IPAs varies widely, human presence and intervention is possible within these areas.

-- Plantlife International (2004) Identifying and Protecting the World’s Most Important Plant Areas: A Guide to Implementing Target 5 of the Global Strategy for Plant Conservation
+- Plantlife International (2004) Identifying and Protecting the World’s Most Important Plant Areas: A Guide to Implementing Target 5 of the Global Strategy for Plant Conservation.
+Plantlife International, Salisbury, England.

 - Plantlife International (2010) Important Plant Areas Around the World: Target 5 of the CBD Global Strategy for Plant Conservation.
 Plantlife International.
 Salisbury, UK.

 - RJC.
 (2009) Responsible Jewellery Council Standards Guidance.
-The Responsible Jewellery Council.
-London.
+The Responsible Jewellery Council, London, U.K.

 - Plantlife International website